kmarkus/microblx/docs/user/developing_blocks.rst

 with the system. (see section “declaring types”)

-To reduce boilerplate validation code in blocks, ``min`` and ``max`` attributes can be used to define permitted length of configuratio values.
+To reduce boilerplate validation code in blocks, ``min`` and ``max`` attributes can be used to define permitted length of configuration values.
 For example:

 .. code:: c